6th March 2019

 A list of the contents of one of the former Chief Librarian's cuttings books, articles by Durand which he contributed to various publications, concerning his travels in Africa and elsewhere.
 The photograph above is one of several pasted into the book, and shows an abandoned Boer encampment.

 'The evolution of an aeroplane designed, built and flown in the Channel Islands.'
 A cutting from the magazine Flying, January 3, 1934, written by local journalist and aviation enthusiast, Basil C de Guérin, in his Scrapbook 1919-1934, p.
 91, in the Library.
 The photograph, from the Guernsey Press, shows the aeroplane ready for a test flight on Vazon in September 1933, with its designer and builder C W Noel at the controls.
 The Library has just received a very interesting donation from a descendant of Harry Kaines, who was one of the builders of the Wee Mite.
 The scrapbook contains cuttings and several fine photographs.
-The plane was hidden in a loft above a garage at the beginning of the Occupation, but was discovered and shipped off to Germany, never to be seen again.
+The plane eventually crashed and was written off; its story is told by Bill Green in his autobiography, Guernsey Green.

 Extracts from an article in the United Service Magazine, Vol. 26, 1838.
 The author seems very much to prefer Guernsey to Jersey!

 A letter from Peter Paul Dobrée, (1782-1825), who was born in Guernsey and became Regius Professor of Greek at Cambridge University in 1823.
 In 1811 he had visited 'Don Pedro' (Peter Carey) Tupper, the Guernsey-born and immensely wealthy British consul in Valencia.
 The illustration of Cadiz is from Sir John Carr's Descriptive travels in the southern and eastern parts of Spain and the Balearic isles, in the year 1809, London: 1811, in the Library collection.